 - Configurability across the entire platform.
 A SaaS platform-based approach to customer data and engagement provides marketing agility and flexibility.
 But some platforms only allow limited customization.
 A truly configurable, agile platform future-proofs the business, supports changing environments, and meets evolving brand needs and requirements.
 Each brand has its own way to identify, segment, and engage with customers.
 Marketers should seek customer data platforms that are configurable to specific needs end-to-end.
 Otherwise, the platform must be supplemented with other solutions, which negates the agile promise of a CDP.

 Not all CDPs are created equal.
 As the category continues to mature, enterprise marketers should fully understand their expectations, their needs, and ask the right questions from CDP vendors in order to separate the wheat from the chafe.
-I believe 2017 will be a year of huge growth for Customer Data Platforms, and some vendors will help propel the category while others will fall away.
 It’s up to the marketer to make sure they don’t get caught up in the hype.
 If you choose your CDP wisely, you’ll reap the benefits through the entire lifetime of your business.